iontorrent/sdk-docs/source/index.rst

 Release v\ |version|.

-This document reviews all the points of interest for programmatically interfacing with the |TS| system.
+This document reviews all the points of interest for programmatically interfacing with |TS|.

 -------------------